Skip to content

 • Third-party startup programs interfering with the update process

-We tested all four scenarios.
-Graphics driver conflicts caused the error most often during major Windows updates (like 22H2 to 23H2).
-Corrupted system files were the second most common cause.
+Among these four, graphics driver conflicts trigger the error most often during major Windows updates (like 22H2 to 23H2).
+Corrupted system files are the second most common cause.

 #Fix 1: Run SFC and DISM Scans